Terrance Ferguson NFL Draft Scouting Report (Scouting Reports)

 Film Analysis:

-Prospect Projection: Day 3 — Developmental Traits
+Prospect Projection: Day 2 — Adequate Starter

-Exposures: Washington (2023), USC (2023), Washington State (2023), Stanford (2023)
+Exposures: Ohio State (2025), Boise State (2024), Penn State (2024), Ohio State (2024), Washington (2023), USC (2023), Washington State (2023), Stanford (2023)

 Terrance Ferguson NFL Draft Scouting Report